nomomo/Twitch-Auto-Max-Quality/README.md

 ### 0.3.2 (2022-07-31)

-- Add regacy option to "Only source quality method"
+- Add legacy option to "Only source quality method"
-  - Type regacy : Removes all other selectable video quality except source quality & show (source) text.
+  - Type legacy : Removes all other selectable video quality except source quality & show (source) text.
 - Fixed an issue where the "Only source quality method" did not work on the VOD page.

 ### 0.3.1 (2022-07-30)